-Today is a different world with questions about not just prize monies but the flow of TV monies to the game from BT Sport and SKY Sports which is not only an astronomical amount, but for some of the smaller clubs, an absolute lifeline and difference between survival and closure.
+Today is a different world with questions about not just prize monies but the flow of TV monies to the game from BT Sport and SKY Sports which is not only a significant amount (although minuscule compared to the English game), but for some of the smaller clubs, an absolute lifeline and difference between survival and closure.
 All of these factors mean that the null and void option is the least practical, while the first has the potential for multiple legal actions say if Hearts were relegated based on their current position.

 Football fortunately is not just about winning and monies.
 For some of the smaller clubs in Scotland there is a question over whether they will survive if this crisis goes beyond a couple of months, such is their size and margins.
 Scotland has a population of five million people and 42 senior clubs, whereas England has a population of 56 million and 92 senior clubs.
 The point being that some of our smaller clubs – the likes of Stenhousemuir, Cowdenbeath, Brechin City, Albion Rovers – are very small in their followings and takings.